This honey baked chicken is exceptionally juicy and flavorful. The tasty sauce is made with honey, butter, garlic, and mustard. It’s phenomenal!

 - 1/4 teaspoon black pepper

 - Arrange the drumsticks in the pan.
-Whisk together the melted butter, honey, mustard, salt, curry powder and black pepper.
+Whisk together the melted butter, honey, mustard, salt, black pepper, and garlic powder.
 Evenly pour the mixture over the chicken, brushing to coat.